University of Denver

 BLAST 2018 will be held at the University of Denver, August 6 - 10.
 Nick Galatos and I are pleased to be organizing the 10-year anniversary of the BLAST conference series, which we commenced in 2008 at the University of Denver.
 BLAST 2018 is an interdisciplinary conference focused Boolean algebras, Lattices, Universal algebra, Set theory and Topology, and their interactions.
 This is a good conference for graduate students, early career mathematicians, and anyone interested in expanding their research to include some neighboring areas.
 Funded by the NSF and by the University of Denver, there will be support to help graduate students and early career mathematicians participate.
 Details on the BLAST 2018 website.

 Recent and Upcoming Invited Talks, Workshops, Tutorials, and Panels.
-See my Invited Talks Page for talks prior to 2016.
+See my Invited Talks Page for talks from 2015 - 2016.

 Unifying Themes in Ramsey Theory, Banff International Research Station, November 18-23, 2018.